sporeprotocol/spore-sdk/docs/recipes/capacity-margin.md

 In a typical CKB transaction, the sender usually pays the transaction fee by collecting additional cells from the sender's address and deducting the fee from the collected cells.

-However, the spore-sdk provides a built-in support of adjusting the capacity margin of cluster/spore cells, which allows the sender to pay fees by a cluster/spore cell's capacity margin, instead of collecting additional cells while transaction's construction.
+However, the Spore SDK provides a built-in support of adjusting the capacity margin of cluster/spore cells, which allows the sender to pay fees by a cluster/spore cell's capacity margin, instead of collecting additional cells while transaction's construction.

 The usages of capacity margin for spores/clusters: